June 6, 2018

 “Existing quality measures do not effectively evaluate what is most important to people, particularly older adults with complex care needs and we hope to change that,” O’Kane added.

-In a pilot study (also funded by The John A. Hartford Foundation and The SCAN Foundation), NCQA developed and tested an approach to collect person-driven outcomes that uses a combination of individualized and standardized person-reported outcome measures to track goals of care over time.
+In a pilot study (also funded by The John A. Hartford Foundation and The SCAN Foundation), NCQA developed and tested an approach to collect person-centered outcomes that uses a combination of individualized and standardized person-reported outcome measures to track goals of care over time.

-Individuals and providers who participated in the pilot found the person-driven outcome approach was feasible and added value to their care planning discussions.
+Individuals and providers who participated in the pilot found the person-centered outcome approach was feasible and added value to their care planning discussions.
 Individuals reported being more motivated to achieve their goals and providers reported learning about new goals that could help to engage individuals in their care.

-This demonstration project, funded at $2.1 million, aims to more fully test these approaches across organizations and demonstrate the importance, reliability, validity and usability of quality measures derived from the use of person-driven outcomes.
+This demonstration project, funded at $2.1 million, aims to more fully test these approaches across organizations and demonstrate the importance, reliability, validity and usability of quality measures derived from the use of person-centered outcomes.

 “In order to achieve truly person-centered care, we have to incorporate what matters most to older adults into every health care conversation,” said Bruce Chernof, MD, president and CEO of The SCAN Foundation.
 “This project will show how health systems can ask what matters in a sustainable way, and the value this knowledge brings to both provider-person interactions and the overall quality of care.”